BLUE SIDE featured in Rouges et Blancs en Provence magazine, Dec. 3, 2019

 We work with various structures, from small family vineyards vinified in cooperative wineries, to intermediate wineries with private cellars, to large-scale production operations and renowned estates.

 This field of intervention is well illustrated by two recent transfers, that of Domaine de Roucas in Entrecasteaux, a property with bucolic charms of a dozen hectares including about 5 hectares of organic vines in AOP Côtes de Provence, operated in private cellar.
 Also remarkable is the Castle of Galoupet in Hyères, Cru Classé 1955, flagship of the Côtes de Provence with 70 hectares of vines on a 160-hectare estate.
-Blue Side intermediated the transfer between the Shivdasani family and the group LVMH during an operation that lasted more than a year and marks the remarkable entry of a luxury giant in the wines of Provence.
+Blue Side brokered the sale between the Shivdasani family and the LVMH during an operation that lasted more than a year and marks the remarkable entry of a luxury giant in the wines of Provence.

 This latest sale illustrates the growing reputation of Provence?